CAC Boomerang: Operational history

 No. 84 Squadron had been deployed to a US Army Air Forces bomber base on Horn Island off the coast of Northern Australia in a measure to address Japanese air raids and the continuing shortage of fighters in this area, which were required for an intended small scale offensive in New Guinea.
 The squadron was only modestly successful in this role.
-The Boomerang's low top speed and poor high altitude performance meant that No. 84 could drive off enemy attacks, but could rarely get close enough to Japanese aircraft to attack thembring their guns to bear.
+The Boomerang's low top speed and poor high altitude performance meant that No. 84 could drive off enemy attacks, but could rarely get close enough to Japanese aircraft to attack them.
 There were not many air raids in this area, and after using Boomerangs for eight months, No. 84 Squadron upgraded to the Kittyhawk.
 In addition to its air defence operations, No. 84 also provided cover for all shipping in the area during this time, including within 20 miles of Merauke, Papua Province.

 While the Boomerang was never recorded by the RAAF as having destroyed any enemy aircraft, the type proved to be more useful as a light ground attack aircraft used by Army co-operation squadrons, often replacing the lightly armed Wirraway in this role.
 In this vital mission, the Boomerang directly contributed to the extensive ground war in the jungles of the South West Pacific theatre, which was often characterised by widely dispersed, small unit actions, which typically fought at close quarters and with uncertain front lines.
 In addition to strafing Japanese ground forces with cannon and machine gun fire, Boomerangs often dropped smoke bombs to mark targets for other units to attack.
 The aircraft was also used for artillery spotting, aerial supply drops, tactical reconnaissance, and anti-malarial spraying.

 The aircraft proved to be ideal in the ground attack role: it had the range to go wherever it was needed when it was based close to ground operations, had heavy armament, was agile and easy to fly so that pilots could get close to ground targets and avoid ground fire and rough terrain, and had extensive armour-plating and a wood and aluminium airframe that could withstand significant battle damage.
 Some of the aircraft were shot down, including two from friendly fire by US forces, and many were damaged during accidents while landing, often because the Boomerang was prone to ground looping.